artsandmetaphysics/goodlifeodyssey/documents/hesiod.md

 > Or the Lord of Immortals *wants* to destroy them.
 > ~ Works and Days, 717--739

 It is difficult for me to understand how someone could create a story while also believing that it is true; it is even more surprising that someone could make up advice on a technical subject and believe it.
 But it appears this is what Hesiod is doing!
 It would seem that Hesiod believes that the Muses are inserting ideas into his mind, and thus may contain truth.
-In other words, he has a spiritual understanding of how creativity works.
-One can imagine Hesiod arguing "Surely my ideas could not come from no-where!
+When pressed, I imagine Hesiod arguing "surely my ideas come from somewhere!
 Where else, besides the immortal gods, could they come from?"

+Perhaps the myths evolved when story-tellers, believing they were inspired, re-told and inserted new details into older religions?
+In this theory, each re-telling would have to be mostly faithful, since large changes in the foundational myths would have rejected by the listeners.

+As with biological evolution, one wonders how the big jumps were made.
+How would Zeus replace Ouranos at the head of the Pantheon?
+One may conjecture, but perhaps the battles of the generations of the gods represent the battles of peoples and cultures in the ancient world?

+Hesiod's poetry may also provide some insight into the origination of Myths.
 Hesiod's creativity is not arbitrary and contains its own sort of logic.
 Hesiod appears to deduce the existence of a second god, Strife, from the multiple uses of the word "strife":

 > It looks like there's not just one kind of Strife—
 > That's Eris—after all, but two on the Earth.